Epic Games: Acquisitions

 Epic acquired SuperAwesome, a firm that has developed services to support children-safe games and services around games, in September 2020, as to incorporate these elements more into Epic's portfolio and to offer to other developers, particularly for games built around Epic's vision of metaverse games.

 Epic acquired the digital facial animation firm Hyprsense in November 2020.

 In January 2021, Epic acquired RAD Game Tools, a company that makes a variety of middleware solutions for video game development which Epic plans to incorporate into the Unreal Engine.
 RAD's tools will still remain available outside of Unreal as well.

 In March 2021, Epic announced it was acquiring the Tonic Games Group, which includes developers Mediatonic and Fortitude Games.
 Mediatonic's Fall Guys, a major success during 2020, would remain available on Steam while Epic would help to bring it to additional platforms.
-Epic buying Tonic Games Group falls under the company’s broader plans of creating its own metaverse.
+Epic buying Tonic Games Group falls under the company's broader plans of creating its own metaverse.
 Additionally in March, Epic acquired Capturing Reality, the developers of RealityCapture, a photogrammetry suite that can create 3D models from numerous photographs.
 Epic plans to integrate RealityCapture into the Unreal Engine.

 Epic Games acquired ArtStation, a professional artists' marketplace, in April 2021.
 As part of the acquisition, ArtStation members would gain access to Epic's tools and support such as the Unreal Engine, while the ArtStation marketplace will reduce its take on purchases from 30% to 12%.
 In July 2021, Epic acquired Sketchfab, a marketplace for 3D models.
-As with ArtStation, the acquisition allowed Sketchfab to reduce their pricing structure, lowering their revenue cut on purchases to 12% and making their Sketchfab Plus level of membership free.
+As with ArtStation, the acquisition allowed Sketchfab to reduce its pricing structure, lowering its revenue cut on purchases to 12% and making their Sketchfab Plus level of membership free.

 In November 2021, Epic Games acquired Harmonix, a music game developer, for undisclosed terms.
-Harmonix will continue to support their existing games including Rock Band 4 and Fuser and will help Epic with expanding musical experiences and gameplay within Fortnite and Epic's larger metaverse plans.
+Harmonix continued to support their existing games including Rock Band 4 and Fuser while building out Fortnite's musical experiences, adding a Fortnite Festival mode that mimics the note-matching gameplay of Rock Band in December 2023, and Epic's larger metaverse plans.

 Epic acquired the indie music platform Bandcamp in March 2022.
-Bandcamp is expected to remain independently operated under Epic but will gain benefits of Epic's backend services.
+Bandcamp was expected to remain independently operated under Epic while gaining the benefits of Epic's backend services.
+In April 2023, Epic acquired Brazilian developer Aquiris Game Studio, developer of Horizon Chase, and changed its name to Epic Games Brasil, with the intention to be used in Fortnite.
+In September 2023, Epic sold Bandcamp to music licensing company Songtradr.